Nyandwi/algorithms/README.md

 ***************************
 ### Acknowledgements

-The notes about algorithms and data structures are the most important takeaways from the mentioned primary resources.
+The notes about algorithms and data structures in this repo were compiled for learning purpose.
+They are are the most important takeaways from the mentioned resources.
 I tried to take simplified notes and added extra ideas wherever necessary, but some lines/ideas may be completely similar or closely connected to those resources.
 This repo was done for learning purpose and to act as a reference.
-Same thing for implementations of those algorithms and data structures.

-For any error or suggestion about the notes, fill an issue or let me know [here](https://twitter.com/Jeande_d) or [here](https://www.linkedin.com/in/nyandwi/).
+For any error or any suggestion, fill an issue or let me know [here](https://twitter.com/Jeande_d) or [here](https://www.linkedin.com/in/nyandwi/).

 Thanks to my friend Gedeon Muhawenayo for supporting me and suggesting good algorithm's resources!